Neil-YL/wireless-color-sensor/_build/html/_sources/index.md

   <br style="clear: both;">

-## Hardware assembly:
+## Hardware assembly

   ### Preparation / Before you begin assembling:

   #### 3D printed parts preparation:

    Remove all printing supports from the 3D-printed parts.
-Deburr all the supported surfaces and edges, especially following heighted areas that will be used for assembly.
+Deburr all the supported surfaces and edges, especially following highlighted areas that will be used for assembly.

   :::{hint}
   <span style="padding-left: 10px;">Use wirecutters to remove most of the supports from the printed parts.</span>